 Eximo and Terminator-HSD are two of the most popular of these products.
-With Terminator-HSD you need to spray a little water on it to activate after you put it on you stain Eximo uses no water and no effort.
-Check out more about it here.
+With Terminator-HSD you need to spray a little water on it to activate after you put it on your stain Eximo uses no water and no effort.

 One Last Word of Warning

 Some people advocate the use of muriatic acid to clean concrete floors.